-General Results
+General Results and Clarification

-- We know quite a bit about relationship between labor scarcity and bias of technology. - In particular, we will first establish the following two theorems: Theorem: Under some weak regularity conditions (to be explained below), a decrease in labor supply will change technology in a way that is biased against labor.

-Theorem: Under some weak regularity conditions, a decrease in labor supply will decrease wages if and only if the aggregate production possibilities set of the economy is locally nonconvex.
+- Different answers mostly because "implicit assumptions" about how technology and factors interact.
+Other aspects of the not important. - Let us clarify this. - We will first establish the following two theorems: Theorem: Under some weak regularity conditions (to be explained below), a decrease in labor supply will change technology in a way that is biased against labor. - Theorem: Under some weak regularity conditions, a decrease in labor supply will decrease wages if and only if the aggregate production possibilities set of the economy is locally nonconvex.